By Paula Parker

 This exemption only applies if you:

-Exiting Thailand by bus or train to neighbouring countries is not accepted.
+Exiting Thailand by bus or train to neighboring countries is not accepted.

-If you arrive in Thailand "overland" through a Thai border, you will be granted a visa that allows you to stay in the country for 15 days for tourism purposes only.
+Thailand shares land borders with Cambodia, Myanmar, Malaysia and Laos, allowing visitors to easily travel from country to country.
+If your planning on entering Thailand via one of the land borders you will be granted a visa that allows you to stay in the country for 15 days for tourism purposes only.

 You will need the following: